mabyre/MauiAppToolkit/README.md

 Toolkit denomination take place in simple code that can be used to make simple integration.

+This project comes from the need of understanding what happend on Android plateform when you save a file the content is not saved it just disapear in cache memory what is the way to save a file for exemple in OneDrive...

+storage/emulated/0/Android/data/com.compagnyname.appname

+### Getting started

 This application is a Flyout Tab ContentPage :

 ```xaml